NBI-Magnetism-Group/NCCO_Analysis_Code_2026/README.md

 ---

 ## License
 This project is licensed under the [MIT License](LICENSE).
-Feel free to use and adapt the materials as needed.
+Feel free to use the materials as needed.

 ---

 ## Acknowledgments
 This work incorporates data from the following sources:

-- IN20 instrument at Institut Laue-Langevin (ILL)
-- TAIPAN instrument at ANSTO
+IN20 instrument at Institut Laue-Langevin (ILL): under proposal number TEST-3346 (doi:10.5291/ILL-DATA.TEST-3346) TAIPAN instrument at ANSTO under proposal P13914
-- SQUID measurements from Utrecht University
+SQUID measurements from Utrecht University